ChuffedDom/being-chuffed/single-source-of-truth.md

 - It is accessible to everyeone internally and externally.
 - We can create interopability between hugely varying pieces of work.
 - Security is taken care of.
+- It is the best tool for citizen devlopers.
+- More templates than any other platform.

 1. Create live documents and edit them to the latest version, to automatically depritrate and update.